shailacdi/donation-analytics/README.md

 - Key uses "|" .
 This helps in quicker query, and eliminates str operations while writing to output file

 How is the data structure constructed?
 Master donor list is created with all valid donors - Dictlist(dict).
 This uses key as **NAME|ZIPCODE**.
 This is a Dictlist of Dictlists as shown below.
-YEAR is the key for the nested inner Dictlist, and it helps to query by YEAR.
+YEAR is the key for the nested inner Dictlist.
 A structure of Dictlist of dicts could have been an alternative, however, this approach provides more flexibility for any future requirements.

 Sample Input data (showing only required fields).
 Please note that donor O'REGAN has multiple transactions for YR2017
 > C00496679|O'REGAN, KATHLEEN|92253|12042016|110